 Chris is from New Orleans, where he graduated from Loyola University with full honors.
 He received his first taste of the news business working for WGNO-TV years before Hurricane Katrina.
 During Katrina, his station evacuated to Baton Rouge sparking his love for the Capital City.

 During his free time you'll find Chris volunteering at various community events and speaking to kids at local schools about the importance of getting an education and the news business.
 He also likes traveling, working out, and sampling new restaurants.
-But, what he cherishes most is the time he has most with his wife Jamie, young son Owen, and two Pomeranian dogs Rocco and Reggie.
+What he cherishes most is spending time with his wife Jamie, his children Owen and Lila, and two Pomeranian dogs Rocco and Reggie.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.

 Baker School Board approves teacher raises during Tuesday evening meeting

 New bill adds option to donate bone marrow to state registration

 Third graders who fail new reading test three times will not advance...

 'We were set up for failure:' White Castle Police Department runs out...

 Man beaten to death in Baton Rouge was father of officer killed...